 By targeting these kids’ relatives and adult sponsors and sharing their data with immigration enforcement, the Trump administration has made it almost impossible for many children to be released.
 Also, by labeling Homestead an “emergency influx” facility, the administration has sidestepped licensing requirements that would ordinarily protect children.

 You can take action to end this child detention travesty now.

-UUSC, in coalition with the Unitarian Universalist Association, Unitarian Universalists for Social Justice, the American Friends Service Committee, and others, are calling for a Week of Action to close Homestead and end child detention.
-Even if you’re not able to participate in person, there are ways to get involved online!
-And please follow UUSC and partners on social media to see our actions in real-time.
+UUSC, in coalition with the Unitarian Universalist Association, Unitarian Universalists for Social Justice, the American Friends Service Committee, and others, organized a Week of Action to close Homestead and end child detention.
+We also invite you to take these two actions below:

 1.)
 Call your Members of Congress

 We are asking Congress to show leadership in the face of this human rights emergency.
 Call your Representatives and Senators and share with them the following message:

 Hello, my name is [First, Last], and I’m a constituent living in [City, State].
 I’m calling because I’m deeply concerned that our government is holding children in detention in Homestead, Florida.
 I ask you to end this unjust practice by supporting the Shut Down Child Prison Camps Act (H.R.1069/ S.397), which would end the use of emergency influx facilities, and the Families, Not Facilities Act (H.R.2217/ S.388), which would prevent the administration from interfering with family reunifications by targeting the sponsors of unaccompanied minors.

 We’ve made a UUSC-branded Facebook profile frame to call for an end to Migrant Child Detention.
 Show your solidarity and support by following the steps below: